Gomango999/and-run/docs/README.md

 When it runs, it will print the head of the input file and the output, and give useful statistics such as the time it took for the program to run.
 Just like Makefiles, it will only recompile your code if it detects that it has changed since the last time you have compiled the code.

+If the cpp file name is not specified, it will automatically find the first cpp file alphabetically in the directory to compile.

 It supports the following flags

 - `-i <filename>` - Specify a new input file.